MariusLang/WakeWordDetection/README.md

 - Custom wake word detection using CNN architecture
 - Audio augmentation pipeline with noise, RIR, and pitch/time shift
 - Training with TensorBoard logging and early stopping
-- **Experiment tracking** - Each training run creates a self-contained directory with model, config, and logs
+- Experiment tracking: Each training run creates a self-contained directory with model, config, and logs
 - Export to ONNX and Hailo HEF formats for edge deployment
 - Real-time continuous detection on Raspberry Pi
-- **Manual marking** - Press 's' during runtime to collect missed detections for model refinement
 - Balanced class generation with configurable wakeword ratios

 ## Project Structure